DSaunders/ModelMatcher/README.md

 ### Coming soon..

-- Support more complex models, currently only supports models one level deep
+- Match more complex models by recursively matching any reference types.
+Currently only inspects the first level of properties.